Learn how Professional Documentary Photographers work

 The course is taught by professional photographer Stewart Wall who is a trained and qualified teacher.
 He has led several social documentary and street photography events for the Royal Photographic Society and and is a member of their Distinctions Assessment Panel.

 He has a BA (Hons) in photography from University of Lincoln, a BA in Graphic Design from Teesside University and an MA in Visual Communication from the University of Hertfordshire.
+He is currently researching Community Photography at the University of Hertfordshire.

 What will participants ideally need?